eugenewebdevs/workshops/workshops-2019/microservice/lambdas/r/README.md

 Lambda layers all custom runtimes to be used.
 In this example we are adding R.

 You can download the custom runtime here: https://github.com/bakdata/aws-lambda-r-runtime

+Alertantivly you can install [SAMS](https://github.com/awslabs/serverless-application-model) and the aws CLI on your local machine.
+Then upload back to aws.